-Full Title: Assessing Certainty without Certainty: On the Use of Technical Tools for Assessing the Methodological Quality of Biomedical Research Data and its Role in the Emergence of Scientific Dissent
+Full title: On the Use of Technical Tools for Assessing the Methodological Quality of Biomedical Research Data and its Role in the Emergence of Scientific Dissent

 Since the mid-twentieth century, the biomedical information explosion has led to an ever-growing demand for systematic reviews that bring together the results of different studies and thereby keep track of the current state of knowledge.
 But the degree of certainty with which available data is actually informative of a treatment’s true intervention effect essentially depends on the way a study is designed and executed.
 Accordingly, standardized tools such as checklists and scales emerged to allow reviewers to objectively assess the quality of any given study.
 Soon, however, the biomedical research community began to realize that these tools failed to measure what they were intended to measure: the same tool applied by different reviewers to the same data would often lead to very different results.
 Even though this fundamental problem has not been resolved, these tools are used today more than ever.